radhey24h/cloud-in-depth/azure-in-depth/Day-4-Azure-Storage/01-Azure-Storage.md

 1) **Block Blob**
-when we store any file, video and image it will be saved as "Block Blob" It store text and binary data, Block blob are block of data that can be managed indivisually.
+when we store any file, video and image it will be saved as "Block Blob" It store text and binary data, Block blob are block of data that can be managed individually.

 2) **Page Blob**
-It store randome access files up to 8 TB in size.
+It store random access files up to 8 TB in size.
 Page blobs stores Virtual hard drive (VHD) files and serve as disks for virtual machines.

 3) **Append Blob**
 Append blob are made up of blocks like block blobs, but are optimized for append operations.
-Append blobs are ideal for senarios such as logging data from VM.
+Append blobs are ideal for scenarios such as logging data from VM.

 ## Storage Replication